Equality objectives

 |

-Wide range of strategies – see Development Plan and Pupil Premium Strategy Data analysis and interventions |
+Wide range of strategies – see SEND and PP Development Plans and Pupil Premium Strategy Regular SLT review and intervention

 Improved outcomes and attendance